 My Approach to Helping

-My hope is to welcome you and make you feel at ease in a non-judgmental way.
-To create a safe place where you can share and feel understood.
-My passion is to help others.
+Welcome and thanks for checking out my page.
+My approach would be to create a safe place where you can share and feel understood.
 Together we can work on a treatment plan that works best for you.
-We can explore and navigate healthier coping skills through those tough times.
-Then develop goals that are realistic and reachable for you.
+The goals would be realistic and reachable for you.

-My background training and experience has prepared me to be sensitive and supportive with issues dealing with past trauma, abuse, suicide, and relationship stressors.
-Fo the past 20 years I have worked in group homes, mental health agencies and a medical setting.
-I believe a holistic approach, paying attention to all aspects of your mind, body and spirit is essential in maximizing your overall health and function.
-I am open in collaborating with your other healthcare professionals for a coordination of care.
+My background experience has prepared me to be sensitive with issues dealing with past stressors that are trauma related.
+I have received specialized training as a story informed trauma therapist that deals with abuse, relationship and mental health concerns.
+I also incorporate CBT and DBT techniques to help navigate our thoughts and emotions and utilize healthier coping skills.
+For the past 20 years I have worked in many settings which include: group homes, mental health agencies and medical hospitals.
+I believe in a holistic approach that pays attention to all aspects of your mind, body and spirit.
+This is essential in maximizing your overall health and function.

 More Info About My Practice

-I am in the process and working on getting paneled on insurance plans.
-I am willing to work as an out of network provider to provide information needed for your plan.
+I am also contracted with Cascade EAP and Pacific Source.
+I am willing to work as an out of network provider by providing a weekly or monthly receipt to your network.